GPS++: Reviving the Art of Message Passing for Molecular Property Prediction: Detailed Model Description

 \mW{\mathbf W} { } for learnable weight matrices $\mW_Q, \mW_K, \mW_V \in \mathbb{R}^{\xdim\times\xdim}$ and output in $\RR{N\times \xdim}$, though in practice we use 32 attention heads which are mixed before $\graphdropout$ using an affine projection $\mW_P \in \mathbb{R}^{\xdim\times\xdim}$.

 \paragraph{The \ffn module} Finally, the feed-forward network module takes the form:

-Unless otherwise stated, the dropout probability $p=0$, however, we experiment with other values when ensembling multiple model variants. $\graphdropout$, also known as Stochastic Depth or LayerDrop \cite{Huang2016StochasticDepth}, masks whole graphs together rather than individual nodes or features, relying on skip connections to propagate activatitions.
+Unless otherwise stated, the dropout probability $p=0$. $\graphdropout$, also known as Stochastic Depth or LayerDrop \cite{Huang2016StochasticDepth}, masks whole graphs together rather than individual nodes or features, relying on skip connections to propagate activatitions.